camptocamp/tilecloud-chain/README.md

 -   Read performance: similar, eventually the MBTiles is 10% faster.
 -   Write performance: The Berkley DB is largely faster, about 10 times.
--   List the tiles: the MBTiles is largely faster but we usually don't need it.
+-   List the tiles: the MBTiles is largely faster, but we usually don't need it.

 ### Configure layers

-First of all, all the attributes in `layer_default` are copied in all the layers to define the default values.
+First, all the attributes in `layer_default` are copied in all the layers to define the default values.

 We have two `type` of layer: `wms` or `mapnik`.